General selection models: Bernstein duality and minimal ancestral structures: From selection decompositions to selection mechanisms

 where

 Moreover, $\Cs^\infty([0,1])$ is a core for $A$. \end{lemma} \begin{proof} Let $X$ be the unique strong solution of the SDE~\eqref{eq:SDEoriginal02}.
 It follows from standard theory of SDEs that~$X$ is a strong Markov process with generator $A$ satisfying \eqref{eq:generatorX}.
-Since pathwise uniqueness implies weak uniqueness (see \citep[Thm.~1]{BLP15}), we deduce from \citep[Thm.~2.16]{Im16} that the martingale problem associated to $A$ in $\Cs^{\infty}([0,1])$ is well-posed.
+Since pathwise uniqueness implies weak uniqueness (see \citep[Thm.~1]{BLP15}), we infer from \citep[Cor.~2.16]{Ku11} that the martingale problem associated to $A$ in $\Cs^{2}([0,1])$ is well-posed.
+Moreover, an inspection of the proof shows that this is also true in $\Cs^{\infty}([0,1])$.
 Using \cite[Prop.
 2.2]{vanC92}, we infer that $X$ is Feller.
 The fact that $\Cs^\infty([0,1])$ is a core follows then from \cite[Thm.~2.5]{vanC92}. \end{proof}

 We now prove the convergence of the Moran-type models to the solution of the SDE~\eqref{eq:SDEoriginalBer}. \begin{proof}[Proof of Theorem \ref{teo:convergence}] Let $X$ be the solution of \eqref{eq:SDEoriginalBer} with $X_0=x_0\in[0,1]$.
-Denote by $A$ and $A^{N}$ the generator of $X$ and $\tilde{X}^{(N)}:=(X^{(N)}_{Nt};\,t\geq 0)$, respectively.
+Denote by $A$ and $A^{N}$ the generator of $X$ and $\tilde{X}^{(N)}\coloneqq(X^{(N)}_{Nt}:\,t\geq 0)$, respectively.
 The main ingredient of the proof is to show that for every $f\in\Cs^\infty([0,1])$

-where $\square_N:=\{k/N:k\in[N]_0\}$ and $f\lvert_{\square_N}$ denotes the restriction of $f$ to $\square_N$.
+where $\square_N\coloneqq\{k/N:k\in[N]_0\}$ and $f\lvert_{\square_N}$ denotes the restriction of $f$ to $\square_N$.
 Let us first assume that this is true.
 Since $\Cs^{\infty}([0,1])$ is a core for $A$ (see Lemma \ref{core}), we can apply \citep[Thm.~1.6.1 and Thm.~4.2.11]{Ku86} to deduce the convergence in distribution of $\tilde{X}^{(N)}$ to $X$.
 It remains to prove \eqref{eq:convgenerators}.

 Let $K^{n}_{m,k}\sim\hypdist{n}{m}{k}$ for $n\geq m\vee k$, $i\leq k\wedge m$.
-Define the discrete differential operators Then, the generator~$A^N$ takes the form
+Define the discrete differential operators Then the generator~$A^N$ takes the form

 where